Buying or Selling a Home With an Underground Oil Tank

 What percentage of the tanks you remove are leakers?

-It has been our experience after removing hundreds of underground tanks that about 20% of all the tanks we remove are leakers. – of that 20 percent number less than 2% have been really expensive projects like over $100k
+After removing hundreds of underground tanks, it has been our experience that about 20% of all the tanks we remove are leakers. – of that 20 percent number less than 2% have been really expensive projects like over $100k

 How much does a leaking tank cost to cure?

-The average leaking tank cost about $6500 with no groundwater impact – With groundwater impacted, the cost gets around $22,000 assuming that the impact did not advance below the footprint of the house.
+The average leaking tank costs about $6,500 with no groundwater impact – With groundwater impacted, the cost gets around $22,000, assuming that the impact did not advance below the footprint of the house.

 My client has ProGuard and they want to transfer the warranty with the house – is that a good idea?

 Yes, if they are staying with oil heat – if they are planning to switch to gas, you should look at the ProGuard charges so you understand.
 There is a $500 service fee to remove the tank and a $2500 deductible fee.
 Also, you must use oil for 12 more months after the underground tank is removed.

 What is the process to get a No Further Action Letter?

 When a tank has leaked, it must be called into the NJDEP Hotline – Now, the DEP wants to know that there is nothing remaining in the soil and or water above the state criteria (state criteria are published) – So samples are collected and analyzed at a certified laboratory – The result is compiled into a report and that is sent to NJDEP asking for the No Further Action Letter – This entire process starting from tank removal to getting the No Further Action Letter will require about 2-3 months.

 The buyer’s lawyer wants to have an electronic scan of the property to look for any underground tanks – Is that something you can do?